About this Install Guide

 Apache Maven is a powerful build automation tool primarily used for Java projects.

-It simplifies the build process by providing a uniform build system, dependency management, and project management capabilities.
+It simplifies the build process by providing a uniform build system, with dependency and project management capabilities.

 You can install it from the apt package manager: